MicrosoftDocs/machine-learning-server-docs/microsoft-r/resources-opting-out.md

 # required metadata
 title: "Opting out of usage data collection - Machine Learning Server | Microsoft Docs"
-description: "Learn how to turn off telemetry data collection on Microsoft R Server and R Client using the `rxPrivacyControl` function in RevoScaleR."
+description: "Learn how to turn off telemetry data collection on Machine Learning Server, Microsoft R Server and R Client using the rxPrivacyControl function in RevoScaleR or rx-privacy-control function in revoscalepy."
 keywords: ""
 author: "HeidiSteen"
 ms.author: "heidist"